-Serving as the future home for RIT Men and Women’s hockey games, the ground breaking was held on October 19, 2012 during Brick City Homecoming.
-The arena will be located on the south side of the Student Alumni Union, in the heart of the campus.
-While it will serve primarily as a venue for ice hockey, the arena will be a multi-purpose facility.
+Serving as the home for RIT Men and Women's hockey games, the ground breaking was held on October 19, 2012, during Brick City Homecoming.
+The arena is located on the south side of the Student Alumni Union, in the heart of the campus.
+While its serves primarily as a venue for ice hockey, the arena is a multi-purpose facility.

 The 112,400 square foot multi-purpose facility includes:

 - 4,000 seats and additional space for a total of 4,300 fans.

 - Club seating section exclusively located behind RIT's bench.